peteroupc/peteroupc.github.io/randomcommon.md

 <a id=Shuffling></a>
 ## Shuffling

 An algorithm to randomize (_shuffle_) the order of a list is given in [**"Shuffling"**](https://peteroupc.github.io/randomfunc.html#Shuffling).
 It should be noted that the algorithm is easy to implement incorrectly.
-Also, the choice of underlying RNG is important when it comes to shuffling; see my [**RNG recommendation document on shuffling**](https://peteroupc.github.io/random.html#Shuffling).
+Also, the choice of random number generator is important when it comes to shuffling; see my [**RNG recommendation document on shuffling**](https://peteroupc.github.io/random.html#Shuffling).

 <a id=Random_Records_from_a_Database></a>
 ## Random Records from a Database